Relegation playoff: Werder Bremen retain Bundesliga status with playoff victory | DW | 06.07.2020

 Kohfeldt has been under intense pressure all season.
 The club was tipped to challenge for European qualification but has instead been embroiled in a relegation battle ever since the opening-day loss to Fortuna Düsseldorf.

-But Bremen have shown loyalty in the past and Kohfeldt has been with the club in some capacity since 2006.
+Yet Bremen have shown loyalty in the past and stuck with Kohfeldt, who has been with the club in some capacity since 2006.
 The decision to stick by him, even in the case of relegation, could have backfired, but the club now has an off season to revamp the squad and plan for a more successful future.

+As for Heidenheim, it's a heartbreaking end to an incredible season where they pipped cash-rich Hamburg to the playoff spot.

+Ultimately, the away goals rule cost them a golden chance to play in the Bundesliga.

-Following a 0-0 draw in the home leg, Bremen got off to a perfect start when a left-footed rocket hit the back of Heidenheim's net in just the third minute.
-As Josh Sargent and Milot Raschica celebrated the opener, Norman Theuerkauf hung his head.
+The 0-0 draw in first leg handed all the momentum to Bremen when a left-footed rocket hit the back of Heidenheim's net in just the third minute of the return match.
+As Josh Sargent and Milot Rashica celebrated the early opener, Norman Theuerkauf hung his head.
 The former Bremen youth player had somehow hit an inch-perfect effort into his own net.

-From there Bremen sat back and gave Heidenheim the ball, effectively happy to defend a one-goal lead thanks to the away goals rule.
-The plan looked like it would work, both teams had half chances to add to their own tallies, but it wasn't until very late that the scoreboard saw any change.
+From there Bremen sat back and gave Heidenheim the ball, effectively happy to defend a one-goal lead thanks to the knowledge that Heidenheim would have to score two goals to progress.
+The plan looked like it had work as the clock neared the 85th minute mark, with both teams wasting chances to enforce a further change to the scoreboard.

-On 85 minutes, Tobias Mohr smashed an effort into Bremen's crossbar and Kleindienst was free to tuck home the rebound.
-As Heidenehim pushed for an equalizer, however, Bremen took advantage in injury when Fin Bartels squared to Ludwig Augustinsson to make it 2-1.
+Substitute Tobias Mohr then smashed an effort against Bremen's crossbar and Kleindienst was free to tuck home the rebound.
+Heidenheim smelled the Bundesliga and pushed for a winner, however Bremen took advantage of the often space in injury time when Fin Bartels squared to Ludwig Augustinsson to make it 2-1.

-A late penalty moments later, converted again by Kleindienst, set up a nervy finish, but Bremen held on.
+A late penalty for Heidenheim moments later, converted again by Kleindienst, set up a nervy finish, but Bremen managed to hold on.
+It was the ninth time in 12 relegation playoffs where the Bundesliga side outmuscled their second-division opponents.

+"We had a great chance, we're extremely disappointed," Heidenheim coach Frank Schmidt said.